 Mark spring runs and upwelling - The refugia will use a highly sensitive GPS unit to mark spring upwellings and openings to an accuracy within a few centimeters.
-These locations will be checked and remeasured during routine sampling events to track the movement and/or closure of spring upwellings and opening.
+These locations will be checked and remeasured to track the movement and/or closure of spring upwellings and opening.